dopefishh/pympi/README.md

 pympi version 1.69
 ==================
 ### Introduction
-Pympi is a package that allows you to interact with [Elan][1] files and [TextGrid][2] files.
+Pympi is a package that allows you to interact with [Elan][1] files and [TextGrid][2] (regular, short and binary) files.
 You can create, edit and convert both formats into each other.
 It includes besides all the basic functions also functions for:
 - Calculating gaps and overlaps between speakers conform [Heldner and Edlund's method][3].
 (Could be used to calculate floor transfers)
 - Shift annotations in both directions (Could be used when due to an error all annotations are misaligned).
 - Import from CLAN's chat files.
-- Merge and or filter tiers (Could be used to combine hands in gesture coding)
+- Merge and or filter tiers (could be used to combine hands in gesture coding)
 - Move tiers between elan files.
 - Etc.